 600lb weight capacity

-Body Solid Powerline PFID125X Weight Bench
+6. Body-Solid Powerline PFID125X Weight Bench

-It is difficult to fault Body-Solids Powerline bench, my only concern is the price, costing nearly $50 more than the Marcy and Bowflex’s 3.1.
+It is difficult to fault Body-Solids Powerline bench.
+My only concern is the price, costing nearly $50 more than the Marcy and Bowflex’s 3.1.

 This bench does not offer anything extra.
-It’s solid, it doesn’t wobble, it has the most back support positions, 7 in total but lacks an adjustable seat and with a combined user and weight load of 500lbs, it is 100lbs less than the Marcy and similar to the Bowflex.
+It’s solid, it doesn’t wobble, it has the most back support positions, 7 in total, but lacks an adjustable seat and with a combined user and weight load of 500lbs, it is 100lbs less than the Marcy and similar to the Bowflex.

-The metal adjustable bar is a great feature for this bench, we prefer this to the pin locking system, feels more rigid and sturdy.
+The adjustable metal bar is a great feature for this bench.
+We prefer this to the pin locking system; feels more rigid and sturdy.

-I like to see long frame guarantees with weight benches and I’m happy to see Body Solid offers a 10yr frame warranty.
+I like to see long frame guarantees with weight benches, and I’m happy to see Body-Solid offers a 10yr frame warranty.

-An excellent bench that is more than stable enough for some heavy dumbbell and barbell work.
+A capable bench that is more than stable enough for some heavy dumbbell and barbell work.

 Included with this weight bench are the front support braces, useful for keeping your back straight when decline pressing, but awkward for some when trying to keep your feet in the correct position for flat and incline bench pressing.